How to use Polymarket: a step-by-step beginner's guide

 Go to polymarket.com and click Log in.
 You have two paths:

-US residents: Polymarket geo-blocks US IPs and its terms of service prohibit US users.
-See Is Polymarket legal? before signing up.- Email (recommended for beginners) — Polymarket uses Magic to create an embedded smart-wallet behind the scenes.
+US traders: Polymarket is available via the iOS app in 50 states + D.C.
+Deposit $20 and use code COLLEGEPM for a $50 bonus.
+See where Polymarket is available and is Polymarket legal? before signing up.- Email (recommended for beginners) — Polymarket uses Magic to create an embedded smart-wallet behind the scenes.
 No seed phrase, no MetaMask.

 - Connect MetaMask / Coinbase Wallet — full self-custody, but you'll manage gas and bridging.